nealcaren/fightordie/Volumes/31/05/correspondence.md

 # Correspondence (1926)

-*Broken Bow, Nebraska.*
+> *Broken Bow, Nebraska.*
+> &nbsp;

-As president of a woman’s club I am writing you for information in regard to your views on race assimilation, intermarriage of Negroes and whites.
+> As president of a woman’s club I am writing you for information in regard to your views on race assimilation, intermarriage of Negroes and whites.
 We have just completed a two weeks’ study of your book “Souls of Black Folk” and are unable to arrive at a definite conclusion as to your attitude toward this question.
 I am asking you to please let me know your honest convictions along this line and greatly oblige,
+>&nbsp;

-Dr. Elizabeth Leonard
+> Dr. Elizabeth Leonard

-<p>~~~~~~~~~~~</p>
+---

 69 Fifth Ave., New York.

  1. I believe that from time to time the groups of human beings, which we call races, assimilate and again differentiate.
 No race is permanent in its physical or mental characteristics.